timmit147/matching-application/README.md

 The feature I have made is a form where you can update your users name and age and the user can add and remove movies in the database.

-To watch the website live without a database go to [matching-application][matching-application].
+To want to see the app live without a database go to [matching-application][matching-application].

 # Wiki
 If you want to know more about the project you can go to the [wiki][wiki].